kubernetes/ingress-nginx/examples/PREREQUISITES.md

 -----END CERTIFICATE-----
 ```

-You can have as many certificates as you wan't.
+You can have as many certificates as you want.
 If they're in the binary DER format,
 you can convert them as the following:

 ```console